Types of Guarantee in Business Law

 - Warranty bond – When exporting goods, this type of guarantee ensures the respective goods will indeed be delivered.

 - Retrospective guarantee – It is a guarantee issued when the debt is already outstanding.

 - Prospective guarantee – Given in regard to a future debt.

 - Specific guarantee – Also known as a simple guarantee, it's a type that is used when dealing with a single transaction, and therefore a single debt.

 - Continuing guarantee – A type of guarantee used in recurring transactions, it remains in effect until it is actively revoked by the parties.

 - Personal guarantee – When a business owner obtains financing for their business, they may need to offer a personal guarantee, meaning that they are personally responsible for paying some or all the amount of debt in the situation when the company is unable to do so.

 - Validity guarantee – Used by companies to guarantee that issued invoice are indeed valid and collectible.

 - Warranties – A guarantee that assures the final customer that the purchased good or service sold to them meets certain quality and durability standards.
 They can either be enforced by law or specifically offered by sellers to increase trust in their goods or services.

 If you need help with any type of guarantee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.